Brand development is a process of building and cultivating a positive reputation among employees and the public.

 It is a critical long-term investment as it aids your target customer in easily identifying who you are and what you do.

 A recognizable brand also makes it easier for them to promote you organically in person or via the web.

-While many small to medium businesses think brand development is creating a great logo then displaying it in as many places as they can afford, creating a successful brand is actually much more.
+Many small to medium businesses think brand development is creating a great logo then displaying it in as many places as they can afford.
+In reality, creating a successful brand requires much more.

 According to the American Marketing Association, a brand is a “name, term, design, symbol, or any other feature that identifies one seller’s product distinct from those of other sellers”.

-So from the way and where of how your product displayed, or your service is communicated to the public, to how you answer your phone or sign your emails, your brand development is defined by both the big and the small.
+From the way-and-where of how your product or service is displayed to the public, or how you answer your phone or sign your emails, your brand development is defined by both the big and the small.
 Your brand is the sum total of all your moving parts.

 Successful brand development is defined by the customer’s positive experience.
 It’s how customers and potential customers feel when they buy your product or service and what they think about when they hear your name or see your logo.